UKnow: A Unified Knowledge Protocol with Multimodal Knowledge Graph Datasets for Reasoning and Vision-Language Pre-Training: UKnow

-\textbf{Phase-3: Knowledge Construction.} We categorize data knowledge into five unit types, namely, in-text ($T_{in}$), in-image ($I_{in}$), inter-text ($T_{cross}$), inter-image ($I_{cross}$), and image-text ($IT_{cross}$) which are together called \textit{Knowledge-View} detailed in \cref{fig:a} and \cref{fig:b}.
-In this phase, we aggregate two kinds of internal knowledge ($I_{in}, T_{in}$) and three kinds of associative knowledge ($I_{cross}, T_{cross}, IT_{cross}$) in one graph $\mathbf{G}_m$, which are usually introduced independently in previous studies.
+\textbf{Phase-3: Knowledge Construction.} We categorize data knowledge into five unit types, namely, in-text ($T_{in}$), in-image ($I_{in}$), inter-text ($T_{cross}$), inter-image ($I_{cross}$), and image-text ($IT_{cross}$) which are together called \textit{Knowledge-View} detailed in Fig.~\ref{fig:a} and Fig.~\ref{fig:b}.

-\textit{Knowledge Construction} takes as input the edge index $\mathbf{N}_e$ and node index $\mathbf{N}_n$ outputted from \textit{Phase-2} and output the multimodal knowledge graph $\mathbf{G}_m$ (\cref{fig:c}).
-Since $\mathbf{N}_e$ and $\mathbf{N}_n$ are both isolated, we use four kinds of correlation methods including semantic similarity, visual similarity, annotations, and categories to make connections between $\mathbf{N}_n$ by $\mathbf{N}_e$ shown in \cref{tab:3}.
+In this phase, we aggregate two kinds of internal knowledge ($I_{in}, T_{in}$) and three kinds of associative knowledge ($I_{cross}, T_{cross}, IT_{cross}$) in one graph $\mathbf{G}_m$, which are usually introduced independently in previous studies. \textit{Knowledge Construction} takes as input the edge index $\mathbf{N}_e$ and node index $\mathbf{N}_n$ numbered by \textit{Phase-2} and output the multimodal knowledge graph $\mathbf{G}_m$ (Fig.~\ref{fig:c}).
+Since $\mathbf{N}_e$ and $\mathbf{N}_n$ are both isolated, we use four kinds of correlation methods including semantic similarity, visual similarity, annotations, and categories to make connections between $\mathbf{N}_n$ by $\mathbf{N}_e$ shown in Tab.~\ref{tab:3}.